 14. Run Display Ads on Google Adwords

 Display Ads get a lot of impressions, not clicks.

-As a former analyst who reviewed, assessed, and advised companies who spent $50k+ per month on digital ads, I wouldn’t suggest Google Adwords if you were looking for tons of clicks and website visitors.
-However, if you were looking for brand awareness, it’s among the first places I’d recommend you run ads.
+As a former analyst who has reviewed, assessed, and advised companies who spent $50k+ per month on digital ads, I wouldn’t suggest Google Adwords if you were looking for tons of clicks and website visitors.
+However, if you were looking for brand awareness, it’s among the first places I’d recommend.

 With Google Adwords, your logo and brand can appear on websites.
 When visitors read blog posts or scan articles, they’ll gain exposure to your brand (earning you impressions).

 Impressions don’t necessarily translate to clicks, but you’re not playing this game for clicks.
 You want people to pause, look at the ad, and think of your brand.

 THAT is the magic of Google Adwords.

 15. Run Video Ads on YouTube

 People are spending insane amounts of time on YouTube.

 More and more people are turning their attention to YouTube for explainer videos, tutorials, clips of TV shows and more.